Mollusks at Carnegie Museum of Natural History

 Section of Mollusks Collection Inquiries

-The Section of Mollusks collection database is currently maintained within the museum.
-For any inquiries about specimens of taxonomic groups or from geographical areas in the collection, collection questions, or requests to visit the collection, please contact the assistant curator of Mollusks.
+The Section of Mollusks collection database is currently on-line searchable at http://www.invertebase.org/portal/collections/index.php.
+For other inquiries about specimens of taxonomic groups or from geographical areas in the collection, collection questions, or requests to visit the collection, please contact the curator of collections.
 Normal working hours for visits are Monday through Friday 8:30 a.m.–5 p.m., though special arrangements may be made for visitors requiring extended hours.

 Research requests to borrow specific specimens may also be made and are granted at the discretion of the assistant curator of the Section of Mollusks.
 Specimen loans are typically made to permanent staff at universities and museums; loans to students are typically made in care of their advisors who are responsible for the loan.
 Any destructive sampling of the specimens such as dissection, tissue sampling (e.g., for molecular studies), radula studies, or shell chemistry studies must be approved in writing in advance.
 All parts remaining after such sampling must be returned.
 At the time the loan is returned, we request confirmation of identifications or re-identifications.
 Please acknowledge Carnegie Museum of Natural History as the source of the material.
 We request copies of any publications resulting from the study of the loaned material.
 We especially appreciate when catalog numbers are mentioned in publications.

 Mollusks (snails, clams, octopus, etc.) are the second largest phylum.
 It is second only to the arthropods, which includes the insects.
 There …Read More »